× Home

 Sona Jobarteh

-African cool on the kora, as I like it.
+West African cool on the kora.

 Guns & Roses